Common Core Standards

 Why Are Foundational Skills Important?

-Reading A-Z provides easy access to a rich collection of resources necessary to help all students develop strong Foundational Skills in reading.
-Many of these resources are available in printable and projectable formats.- Alphabet Books and activities build skills in letter naming, recognition, and formation.
+Learning A-Z provides easy access to a rich collection of resources necessary to help all students develop strong Foundational Skills in reading.
+Many of these resources are available in printable and projectable formats.

 Also available: